Hungarian Haluski (Cabbage and Noodles Recipe)

-As far as I know, I’m a loose cocktail of native american, english, french and who knows what else.
+As far as I know, I’m a loose cocktail of Native American, English, French and who knows what else.
 So no distinct cultural traditions stand out.

 Growing up in my house, we made up our own traditions around the holidays, instead of relying on those that came before us.
 I guess that is the American way…

 However Lt.
 Dan has a strong Hungarian heritage, and I love to hear the stories his grandmother tells of their old country customs and special holiday dishes.

-In years past we’ve made hungarian Chicken Paprikas on Christmas Eve as our cozy meal to ring in the Christmas spirit.
+In years past we’ve made Hungarian Chicken Paprikas on Christmas Eve as our cozy meal to ring in the Christmas spirit.

-With only egg noodles, cabbage, onions, garlic and bacon you’ve got Haluski Cabbage and Noodles, a traditional hungarian peasant dish, that is fit for a king.
+With only egg noodles, cabbage, onions, garlic, and bacon you’ve got Haluski Cabbage and Noodles, a traditional Hungarian peasant dish, that is fit for a king.

-Haluski Cabbage and Noodles is a simple dish you can serve on its own this holiday season, or as a hearty side dish to a meaty main course.
+Haluski Cabbage and Noodles is a simple main dish you can serve on its own this holiday season, or as a hearty side dish to a meaty main course.
 This no-frills Haluski Cabbage and Noodles is richly bathed in bacon grease, so it is the perfect companion to a roasted bird, braised pork, or even a thick juicy steak.

-You know who else is passionate about their heritage?
+Do you know who else is passionate about their heritage?